Employee Privacy: Maryland

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Frank L. Kollman, Kollman & Saucier, PA

 - Maryland has a state wiretapping law that applies to electronic audio monitoring of employees.
 See Electronic Monitoring.

 - Employees are not entitled to review their personnel files in Maryland, though permitting them to do so may be good practice.
 See Personnel Files.

 - There are few limitations on workplace searches by private employers in Maryland, but the state defamation laws apply to public or publicized searches.
 See Workplace Searches.

-- The use of consumer credit reports by employers is somewhat limited in Maryland.
-See Background and Credit Checks of Employees.
+- Maryland limits the use of consumer credit reports by employers.
+See Background and Credit Checks.

 - Maryland prohibits the use of polygraph or lie detector tests as a condition of employment for private employers.
 See Lie Detector and Polygraph Testing.

-- There is a state statute applicable to drug and alcohol testing of employees.
+- Maryland law governs drug and alcohol testing of employees.
 Specific testing procedures must be followed.
-See Drug and Alcohol Testing
+See Drug and Alcohol Testing.

 - Baltimore, Montgomery County and Prince George's County have requirements pertaining to employee privacy.
 See Local Requirements.